-- Aggregators must have the capability to remotely enable/disable services at all Individual Demand Sites (IDSs). - The Providing Unit's aggregator must stagger load reconnection on IDSs to ensure inrush currents do not cause a spike over the pre event load. - The Providing Unit shall not declare down its availability in real-time during a Frequency Event.
-In the event that a Service Provider becomes aware of issues related to under delivery in real-time the Providing Unit shall declare down all affected productservice volumes by the relevant amount, or if it does, the Providing Units Real-time SCADA -availability values shall reflect the MW response provided in all cases.
+- Aggregators must have the capability to remotely enable/disable services at all Individual Demand Sites (IDSs). - The Providing Unit's aggregator must stagger load reconnection on IDSs to ensure inrush currents do not cause a spike over the pre event load. - The Providing Unit shall not declare down its availability in real-time during a Frequency Event, or if it does, the availability shall reflect the MW response provided.